By Franklin Aguilar and Chris David

 Doctor Popp died in 2007, so we’ll never know his true motives.
 But the release of that first ransomware led to advancements in public-key cryptography and has inspired increasingly sophisticated ransomware versions, such as Cryptolocker.

 The origins of this class of virus are strange for sure, and this story will remind us to practice good computer security practices.
-Keep your files backed up and know what programs you are installing on your computer!
+Most importantly… keep your files backed up and know what programs you are installing on your computer!